 “We would advise anyone thinking about buying a home to do so now before it is too late.
 Otherwise you risk losing out on the chance to buy your dream home at a bargain price.”

 The ELPG – which is made up of Warners, Neilsons, Drummond Miller, Leslie Deans & Co and the Lints Partnership – was set up in 2002 with the aim of strengthening the members’ position as the main players in the Edinburgh and Lothians property scene.
-The firms currently account for more than a quarter of all sales in the ESPC and are supported by Holyrood Partnership PR in Edinburgh, which provides expert media support and public relations.
+The firms currently account for more than a quarter of all sales in the ESPC and are supported by Holyrood PR PR in Edinburgh, which provides expert media support and public relations.